- Docs

 Restrictions

-Filename, length, and file extension rules help ensure compatibility with external systems, reduce failed transfers, and support compliance requirements.
-Enforcing these rules at upload time prevents disruptions before files enter automated workflows or downstream systems.
+Filename, length, and file extension rules keep files compatible with external systems, reduce failed transfers, and support compliance requirements.
+Applying them at upload time prevents disruptions before files enter automated workflows or downstream systems.

 These restrictions apply when files or folders are placed directly into a folder.
 Move and copy operations succeed only when the destination path is no more restrictive than the source path.